 Ohio Wesleyan University, B.A.
 Anthropology and Environmental Studies

 Fritz spent his formative years at the Loomis Chaffee School (CT) and attended Ohio Wesleyan University.
 After college, Fritz taught and lived in Costa Rica with a host family through World Teach.
 From there Fritz went on to teach Spanish and ESL at the Indian Mountain School, while leading Global Works trips in the summer.
 He moved out west in 2000 to co-found an educational travel company called SOL Tours with his soon-to-be-wife, Polly.
 In 2004, Fritz became co-owner and director of Global Works.
 Fritz is committed to running high-quality, meaningful international programs with Global Works.
 Come wintertime, you'll find Fritz ripping it up on his tele-skis in the Colorado back country.

 University of Colorado, M.A.
 Spanish and Education

 Ohio Wesley University, B.A.
 Spanish and Psychology

-Since 1998, Polly has worked with Global Works, first in the field and more recently in the home office.
+Since 1998, Polly has worked with Global Works, first in the field and now running the home office.
 While teaching Spanish at the Westminster School (CT) and Summit Middle School (CO), she spent her summers leading Global Works trips in Costa Rica and Ecuador.
-Along with her HR duties, she now heads up the France and China programs.
-Polly enjoys running, hiking, and tele-skiing in the mountains of Colorado with her husband, Fritz, their daughters, Ellie and Hanna, and their dog, Pacha Mama.
+In 2000, she started SOL Tours with Fritz and in 2011 founded the non profit, Global Works Community Fund.
+She proudly heads up the Operations Department in our Home Office, ensuring that all of our trips are smooth and worthwhile for everybody involved.
+Polly enjoys teaching yoga, hiking, and tele-skiing in the mountains of Colorado with her husband, Fritz, and their daughters, Ellie and Hanna.

 University of Washington, M.A.
 Education